Nishi Kyushu Shinkansen: Start of construction

 On 16 December 2007, JR Kyushu reached an agreement with Saga and Nagasaki Prefectures that operation of the conventional narrow gauge trains between Hizen-Yamaguchi and Isahaya by JR Kyushu will be continued for 20 years after the opening of the Shinkansen.
 JRTT applied for permission to build the 45.7 km segment between Takeo-Onsen and Isahaya on 19 March 2008, and was granted on 26 March.
 Construction of the segment began on 28 April 2008.

 Debate over the final section between Isahaya and Nagasaki continued for several years, before construction was approved by the government.
 On 26 December 2012 the Japanese government issued a policy that the under-construction segment between Takeo-Onsen and Isahaya, and the segment yet to break ground between Isahaya and Nagasaki shall be built together as a variable gauge system.
 Permission to build the line between Takeo-Onsen and Nagasaki as a standard gauge Shinkansen was applied on 12 June 2012, and was granted on 29 June.

 Abandonment of Gauge Change Trains and reconsideration of route

+The initial plan involved using the existing narrow gauge track from Shin-Tosu to Takeo-Onsen as well as duplicating the 13.7 km Hizen Yamaguchi to Takeo-Onsen section, and building a new Shinkansen line from Takeo-Onsen to Nagasaki.